mpvosseller/sls-variable-bug/README.md

 # Overview
 This project demonstrates that serverless removes all whitespace characters from the names of [custom variable types](https://serverless.com/framework/docs/providers/aws/guide/plugins#custom-variable-types) before they are sent to a plugin to be resolved.
-This reproduced the [serverless ticket here](https://github.com/serverless/serverless/issues/7223).
+This code demonstrates this serverless [issue 7223](https://github.com/serverless/serverless/issues/7223).

 To show this we use the [EchoTestVarPlugin](https://serverless.com/framework/docs/providers/aws/guide/plugins#custom-variable-types) from the serverless documentation.
 It resolves a variable like `${echo:foo}` to the string `foo`.